-Alternatively, the reimbursement may be materially provided to patients by an external specialised organisation (from now on referred to as "Service Provider"), to which a specific task must have been assigned in writing by the Institution, with appointment to the person in charge of the treatment of the personal data of the patients, of which the Institution is independent owner.
+Alternatively, the reimbursement may be materially provided to patients by an external specialized organization (from now on referred to as "Service Provider"), to which a specific task must have been assigned in writing by the Institution, with appointment to the person in charge of the treatment of the personal data of the patients, of which the Institution is independent owner.
 The Service Provider may also be suggested and reimbursed by the Sponsor (insofar as e.g. performing a similar service in other Centres and/or Countries), but must remain independent and may not in any way transfer to the Sponsor personal data of patients, of which the same is not the controller.
 Each patient must explicitly consent, subject to appropriate notice, to receive reimbursement of the costs due through the Service Provider.

 The provisions of the previous paragraphs will also apply, where provided for in the Protocol, to compensatory allowances for expenses and loss of earnings directly related to participation in the Trial, recognised under Art.
 31, 32 and 33 of the Regulation.

-Any and all costs relating to items not specified in Annex A or provided for in the Protocol will not be reimbursed.
+Nowthstanding paragraph 6.5., all costs relating to items not specified in Annex A or provided for in the Protocol will not be reimbursed.

 The Parties agree that any bank charges due for foreign transfers must be fully charged to the payer and, in no case, may be deducted from the amount credited to the payee.

-The criteria and the modalities indicated in paragraph 3 will apply, insofar as compatible, to other cases of outsourcing of services related to the Trial, which have been regulated by the Protocol and evaluated favourably by the Ethics Committee, e.g. the provision of home nursing services, or home delivery of medicines for self-administration by the patient.
+The criteria and the modalities indicated in paragraph 3 will apply, insofar as compatible, to other cases of outsourcing of services related to the Trial, which have been regulated by the Protocol and evaluated favorably by the Ethics Committee, e.g. the provision of home nursing services, or home delivery of medicines for self-administration by the patient.

 Art.
 7 - Duration, termination and cancellation

 7.1 This Agreement shall take effect from the date of the last signature (“Effective Date").
 It shall remain in force until the conclusion of the Trial at the Institution, as provided for in the study Protocol, subject to any amendments agreed by the Parties.
-Without affecting the preceding provision, this Agreement shall remain in full force and effect following the issue of formal authorisation by the Competent Authority.
+Without affecting the preceding provision, this Agreement shall remain in full force and effect following the issue of formal authorization by the Competent Authority.

 7.2 The Institution may terminate this Agreement with a 30-day prior written notice sent to the Sponsor by registered post or certified email in the following cases: